darenft-labs/metarrior-nft2-docs/README.md

 }'
 ```

-- Using access token to call api to get signed payload
+- Step 7: Using access token to call api to get signed payload

 `metadata` object is the result from `generating-payload.ts` example
 `tokenData` is the result of metadata of nft from game's backend, for ex: